dcycle/docker-drupal/README.md

 How security updates are managed
 -----

-We have a Jenkins server which attempts to rebuild the image without cache daily to pick up security updates.
+We have a Jenkins server which attempts to rebuild the image wednesdays around 4pm EDT after the security updates are released.
 Users of this image are also encouraged to rebuild daily.

+The jenkins schedule is:

+    TZ=America/Montreal
+    H 16 * * 3

+16 is the time, 3 is the day (Wednesday).

 See [this image on the Docker Hub](https://hub.docker.com/r/dcycle/drupal/).